jadesola123/jadesola123/README.md

 <li>👩🏾Pronounces are she/her

+<li>I have a degree in computer engineering

+<li>I currently work at an Internet service provider in Nigeria

-<li>I really enjoy reality shows (even if they are fake)🌚🌚
+<li>I really enjoy reality shows (even though they are fake)🌚🌚

-<li>💆🏾‍♀️I love listening to asmr and burning incense to help me relax.
+<li>💆🏾‍♀️I love listening to asmr and burning incense, they help me relax.

 <li>🎤 My favorite Dev podcasts are code newbie and the ladybug podcasts.

 <li>🎬 My favorite movies of all time are lady bird, Brooklyn and brokeback mountain